Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Renormalization of the hadronic W decay at 1-loop

 On the other hand, mixing itself is a physical phenomenon and should be renormalized, but renormalization of mixing matrices singles out a basis, which is not consistent.
 Instead, the proposal is to renormalize mass matrices

 and diagonalize just the renormalized part

 Importantly, even with a diagonal renormalized mass the mass counterterm $\delta m^2$ is in general non-diagonal and removes the need for mixing matrix counterterms.
 Note that there is and should not be any difference, whether one first does a basis rotation and renormalizes, or renormalizes and then diagonalizes since basis rotations should always be possible without changing the results.
 This is ensured if there are no counterterms associated with basis rotations.
+However, note that the mixing angles can still be used to parametrize the theory, but they are always renormalized and do not have counterterms in our approach.

 Having briefly laid out the main idea --- introduce off-diagonal mass counterterms to not have mixing angle counterterms --- in the following subsections we apply it to the relevant sectors of the Standard Model, namely, the electroweak (EW) sector and the quark sector.
 We present the application in detail as in some certain steps it differs from the standard approaches.